31 Aug Is My Son a Social Media Addict?

 - Loses interest in activities that were enjoyable before he/she had online access.

-Social media affects development of child
+Social media affects the development of a child